coughlo93/PrinciplesOfDataAnalyticsProject/README.md

-# Principles Of Data Analytics Project
-I was assigned this project to analyse the dataset at hand to complete the module Principles of Data Analytics in Semester 1 of the course Higher Diploma in Science in Data Analytics at [ATU Galway](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics)

 ## About the Project
 This project is based around the [Palmer Penguins Dataset](https://allisonhorst.github.io/palmerpenguins/) and for this project I am being provided an opportunity to apply the knowledge and skills that I have acquired through this module to analyse the dataset effectively.